abojda/abojda.github.io/_posts/2023-6-26-aquarium-part2.md

 %tensorboard --logdir runs/train
 ```

 **We also opted to cache images in memory with the `cache='ram'` option as it drastically shortens training time.
-Training of a small model for 100 epochs takes over 3 hours without caching and around 18 minutes with memory caching -- that is 10x faster!**
+Training of a small model for 100 epochs takes over 3 hours without caching and around 18 minutes with memory caching -- that is 10x faster! (training on NVIDIA V100 GPU)**

 ## 1.2 Training results {#default_training_results}